lyxian/daily-px-tracker/README.md

 - description :
   - usage
-    - only scrap if market close time is found
+    - save csv only if market close time is found
   - data management
     - migrate to MongoDB
   - dashboard